-- 100% Duty Cycle – rotary screw air compressors are able to provide continuous air flow for the entirety of their cycle time.
+- 100% Duty Cycle – rotary screw air compressors can provide continuous airflow for the entirety of their cycle time.
 This means you will never have to cool down the unit between uses.

 - Provides more air – the design of rotary screw air compressors creates and stores larger quantities of pressurised air than other makes.

-- Provides more CFM – the higher speed at which rotary screw air compressors operate means that the cubic feet per minute (CFM) of air output is greater overall.
+- Provides more CFM – the higher speed at which screw-type systems operate means that the cubic feet per minute (CFM) of air output is greater overall.

 - Quieter – your hearing won’t be at risk every time you use a rotary screw air compressor as they operate more silently than reciprocating models.

-In terms of disadvantages, rotary screw air compressors will generally be more expensive than reciprocating air compressors due to the technology being newer and more costly to manufacture.
-However, prices are coming down and its only a matter of time before both models are given comparable market value.
+Regarding disadvantages, screw-type compressors will generally be more expensive than reciprocating air compressors due to the newer technology and more costly to manufacture.
+However, prices are coming down, and it’s only a matter of time before both models are given comparable market value.

-Rotary Screw Air Compressors at Mobile Energy Australia
+Rotary Screw Air Compressor from Mobile Energy Australia

-All of our diesel-powered air compressors are oil-injected rotary screw units.
+All of our diesel-powered screw units.
 These are:

-And finally, our underbonnet oil-flooded rotary screw air compressors from VMAC:
+And finally, our underbonnet oil-flooded compressors from VMAC:

 Get in Touch

-Rotary screw air compressors from Mobile Energy Australia can provide high-powered, continuous air flow while being mounted to vehicles.
-Get in touch with one of our friendly team members today on (07) 3273 6803 to talk about how we can help you.
+Compressors from Mobile Energy Australia can provide high-powered and continuous airflow while being mounted to vehicles.
+Contact one of our friendly team members today at (07) 3273 6803 to discuss how we can help you.